ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicator_enrichment/indicator_enrichment.rst

         "status": "Success"
     }

-If one or more enrichment services is not available for the Indicator type included in the request, an error message indicating which enrichment services are not supported for that Indicator type will be returned.
+If an enrichment service is not available for the type of Indicator you are trying to enrich, an error message indicating that the enrichment service does not support that Indicator type will be returned.
 For example, the following request attempts to enrich a Host Indicator with data retrieved from Shodan and VirusTotal.
-Because Shodan is available for Address Indicators only, an error message stating that the Host Indicator cannot be enriched with Shodan is returned.
+Because Shodan supports only Address Indicators, an error message stating that the Host Indicator cannot be enriched with Shodan is returned.
 The Indicator is also not enriched with data from VirusTotal.

 .. code::